 While the quitting process wasn’t easy — he experienced acute coughing and wheezing for 3 weeks as his lungs purged out the toxins built up from the years of smoking — the results have made it worthwhile.
 Of course, knowing that he is now healthier and has dramatically improved his chances of living to an older age is probably the biggest reward of it all.
 We can’t prevent death nor know when it’s gonna hit us, but the least we can do is manage the factors within our control (not smoking, diet, exercise, sleeping hours, etc.) and leave the rest to the universe.

 Whether you’ve been smoking for a few months, a few years or many years, know that it is in your power to quit.
 Ultimately, quitting smoking or any staunch habit like emotional eating, drinking, or junk food eating boils down to (1) having a strong and clear WHY to quit, (2) understanding your triggers and decoupling them from the negative habit itself, and (3) having a clear plan to stay off.
 I dive into habit triggers here: How a Relapse Begins: The Key To Removing Bad Habits.

 If quitting forever sounds intimidating to you, how about a 21-day trial plan?
 Not smoking for 21 days — that sounds more doable, doesn’t it?
 Perhaps by the end of the 21 days, you may have experienced enough benefits and mustered enough resistance to quit for good.
-Read: Cultivate Life Transforming Habits in 21 Days
+Read: Develop a Good Habit in 21 Days

 I’ve gathered some quit-smoking resources: